The Easter Story told live in the

 There will be opportunities to donate to the play at the Information Tent where you can also pick up free literature.
 Every production costs in the region of £30,000 and we need to raise all the finance each year.
 You can also donate via our Stewardship page – https://www.stewardship.org.uk/partners/20109801

-Our Edinburgh Easter Play Treasure Hunt is back!
+Edinburgh Easter Play Treasure Hunt is sadly cancelled for 2026.

 Edinburgh Passion Play 2025: Behold the Man

-This year’s play raises contemporary and very relevant issues about masculinity.
+Last year’s play raised contemporary and very relevant issues about masculinity.
 What does it mean to be a man or a boy in today’s society?
 And where are the best role models to be found?
-As our story is set in the past, these notes are designed to give you some sense of the play’s setting, what it meant to be a man in the Roman Empire, and the masculinity of Jesus in the gospels.
+As our story was set in the past, these notes are designed to give you some sense of the play’s setting, what it meant to be a man in the Roman Empire, and the masculinity of Jesus in the gospels.

 The Political Situation in First Century Judea